This drug has long been used as a hepatoprotective remedy.

 Under these conditions, the hepatoprotective effects of Legalon seem to depend mainly on five properties:

 - Activity against lipid peroxidation results from free radical scavenging and the ability to increase cellular glutathione (GSH) content.

 - Ability to regulate membrane permeability and increase membrane stability in the presence of xenobiotic damage.

-- Ability to regulate nuclear expression through a steroid-like effect (attributed to a structural similarity of Legalon to steroid hormones) followed by tissue regeneration.
+- Ability to regulate nuclear expression through a steroid-like effect (attributed to structural similarity of Legalon to steroid hormones) followed by tissue regeneration.

 - Inhibition of the transformation of quiescent liver stellate cells into activated myofibroblasts that are responsible for the deposition of collagen fibers leading to cirrhosis.

 - The anti-inflammatory effect decreases liver inflammation and inflammatory cytokines, possibly due to a reduction in tissue damage.

 It is well known that low levels of reactive oxygen species (ROS) are actively involved in regulating signal transduction pathways as an essential intracellular second messenger for specific cytokines and growth factor receptors, as well as for insulin signal transduction.